MattWhite3194/Vestige/README.md

 ![alt text](Vestige/VestigeProgressPhotos/GameShowcaseWater.gif?raw=true)

 ## Technical
-The Green was built using the opensource Monogame framework, which is a reimplementation of Microsoft's XNA game framework.
+Vestige was built using the opensource Monogame framework, which is a reimplementation of Microsoft's XNA game framework.
 C# is the language of choice for this project, as it is Object-Oriented, and allows for a cleaner development environment.

 ## Progress